benf549/CARPdock/README.md

   --silent              Suppress non-error output --alpha_hull_alpha ALPHA_HULL_ALPHA
                         Alpha parameter for convex hull construction.
 Larger numbers generate more box-like hulls.
 Smaller numbers wrap the point cloud tighter.
 9.0 is default for helical bundles.
 Folds with larger pockets may need larger values (~100.0)
+  --dbscan_eps DBSCAN_EPS
+                        Epsilon parameter for DBscan, a larger value should produce fewer clusters, a smaller value will produce more clusters.
+  --kmeans_nclusters KMEANS_NCLUSTERS
+                        Number of kmeans clusters to generate if using kmeans clustering --clustering_algorithm {dbscan,kmeans}
+                        Clustering algorithm to use: "dbscan" or "kmeans"
 ```